Nxve/AutoMudaeExt/README.md

         - /tu exposing every needed info

 #### Secondary plans:
+- Restructure botUser to a mapped object instead of Map
+- Prevent stacking stalled fetches
+- Check for "nick-injections" in languages strings (replace with RegEx)
 - Target characters by value/ranking
 - Add kakera from $dk to stats
 - Auto scroll to bottom of lists (Tokens, Characters, Series and Target users)
+- Stealth: use previous `/tu` response instead of sending again (Or manual input of every `/tu` info)
 - Account management:
     - $givek: Transfer kakera between users
     - $wp: Remove claimed wishes